Country selection

 Overview

 As delineated in the ClinDrugTrialGCP, the PharmLaw-VNM, and the ASTTReg, a clinical trial can only commence in Vietnam after authorization from the Ministry of Health (MOH) has been received.
 The MOH’s Administration of Science, Technology and Training (ASTT) manages the clinical trial review process.
 The ClinDrugTrialGCP indicates that the ASTT is responsible for reviewing the clinical trial registration and study approval dossiers.
 The MOH’s national level ethics committee (EC), the National Ethics Committee in Biomedical Research (NECBR), is responsible for approving the research protocol.
 Once the ASTT has completed its review and the NECBR has reviewed and approved the research protocol, the Minister of Health must give final approval to the entire study approval dossier.
-The ECReg further indicates that for research involving humans, institutions with ECs are responsible for overseeing an initial ethical and scientific appraisal of the research before it is reviewed by the NECBR.
-(Note: institutional level ECs are known as Councils of Ethics in Biomedical Research at the Grass Root Level (CEBRGLs) in Vietnam.)
-For institutions conducting research that do not have a CEBRGL, the review and evaluation of the research is performed by the NECBR or the CEBRGL of another institution with appropriate expertise.
+The ECReg further indicates that institutional level ECs, known as Councils of Ethics in Biomedical Research at the Grass Root Level (CEBRGLs) in Vietnam, are responsible for reviewing clinical trial documents before submitting them to the NECBR.
+For institutions conducting research involving humans that do not have a CEBRGL, the review and evaluation of the research is performed by a CEBRGL appropriate to the research field.

 As per the ExprtImprtMeds, an import license must be obtained for the shipment of an investigational product (IP) to be used in the trial from the MOH’s Drug Administration of Vietnam (DAV).
 See the Manufacturing & Import section for additional information.